Our Story

 Upon the resignation of Plácido Domingo in October of 2019, the company’s Board of Directors released the following statement: “After consideration, the LA Opera Board of Directors has decided that the company will remain under the leadership and guidance of Christopher Koelsch, our President and CEO.
 We are fortunate to be able to centralize our management structure by consolidating the duties of the General Director and President and CEO under a leader like Christopher, whose vision, compassion and dedicated commitment to further expand opera’s presence in Southern California we fully support.”

-In 2010, LA Opera presented its first complete performances of Richard Wagner’s epic Ring cycle (pictured at right, below), an occasion that was surrounded by Ring Festival LA, a countywide exploration of that work’s enormous cultural impact.
+In 2010, LA Opera presented its first complete performances of Richard Wagner’s epic Ring cycle, an occasion that was surrounded by Ring Festival LA, a countywide exploration of that work’s enormous cultural impact.
 The success of Ring Festival LA led to subsequent large-scale festivals: Britten 100/LA (celebrating the centenary of the birth of composer Benjamin Britten) and Figaro Unbound (a three-month celebration of the revolutionary spirit, inspired by the company’s programming of three operas based on Beaumarchais’ Figaro trilogy), with Eurydice Found coming in early 2020, a female-centric festival inspired by the Greek legend and marking the company’s world premiere of Matthew Aucoin’s new opera Eurydice.

 The company’s approach to creating seasons is to present a variety of operas.
 Much like a flight of wines, this allows Angelenos to experience many different types of opera.
 Seasons include classic favorites, rarely-seen traditional gems, and modern operas, most of which are presented through Off Grand programming.